You Won't Believe What Stress Does To Your Heart!

 How Does Stress Affect Your Heart?

-The real problem is that we are under a constant state of stress and not getting back into a calm and relaxed state.
+The real problem is when we are under a constant state of stress that we aren't getting back into a calm and relaxed state.
 So the adrenal glands are working overtime and forced to continue pumping these stress hormones into our bloodstream.
 Now our body is in a constant fight or flight response causing our heart rate and blood pressure to increase and constrict the blood vessels.
 Stress causes our muscles to tighten up, which puts further constriction on our blood vessels and heart.
 If you compound this stress over years, you can start to image what happens to our heart over time.
 It has to continue pumping harder and faster for indefinitely and can lead to hypertension and other heart conditions.

 Here are some surprising heart facts: College of American Cardiology, American Heart Association